Geometry of curves passing through Whitney umbrella: Geometry of curves passing through Whitney umbrella

-Differentiating $\pi \circ (W \circ c_w)$, it holds that
+Differentiating $\pi \circ \gamma$, it holds that

-We set $E_{\pi} (x) =(\pi \circ (W \circ c_w))'(x) / x^{3m-1}$, then it holds that
+We set $E_{\pi} (x) =(\pi \circ \gamma)'(x) / x^{3m-1}$.
+Then it holds that

-This equation implies $\pi \circ (W \circ c_w)(x)$ is tangent to $\mathbf{n}(0)$ at the origin.
+This equation implies $(\pi \circ \gamma)(x)$ is tangent to $\bm{n}(0)$ at the origin.
 If $A \neq 0$ and $B =0$, we see the assertion by the same method. \end{proof}

-\begin{thm} the curve through Whitney umbrella is tangent to the self-intersecting curve of Whitney umbrella at the origin if and only if $B=0$. \end{thm} \begin{proof} The Whitney umbrella $W$ has the self-intersection passing Whitney umbrella.
+\begin{thm} The curve passing through the Whitney umbrella singularity is tangent to its self-intersecting curve at $x=0$ if and only if $B=0$. \end{thm} \begin{proof} The Whitney umbrella $W$ has the self-intersecting curve passing through the singularity of $W$.
 First, we shall give a curve which approximates the self-intersecting curve of Whitney umbrella.
 Let $d(x) :(\mathbb{R} ,0) \to (\mathbb{R}^2 ,0)$ be a curve:

-where $W \circ d(x)$ is the self-intersecting curve of Whitney umbrella.
+where we assume that $W \circ d(x)$ is the self-intersecting curve of Whitney umbrella.

 Here, we consider $W_0(u,v) = (u,uv,v^2)^T$ and $d_0(x) = (0, x)$.
 Then the self-intersecting curve of $W_0$ is given $W_0 \circ d_0(x) = (0, 0, x^2)^T$.
 By Fact $\ref{Fact}$, there exist a rotation map $T :(\mathbb{R}^3, 0) \to (\mathbb{R}^3, 0)$ and a diffeomorphism map $\phi :(\mathbb{R}^2 ,0) \to (\mathbb{R}^2, 0)$ such that